 Arterial highways serve primarily to move through traffic.
 Traffic volumes are generally heavy and traffic speeds are generally high.
 Arterial highways are further divided into principal and minor arterials depending on the traffic volume and the amount of access provided.
-In the Town of Columbus, US Highway 151 is an example of a principal arterial highway.
-Minor Arterials in the Town include State Highways 16 and 73.
+In the Town of Fort Winnebago, Interstate Highway 39 / US Highway 51 is an example of a principal arterial highways.
+An example of a minor arterials in the Town is State Highway 33.